wp-plugins/svg-vector-icon-plugin/readme.txt

 <blockquote>

-**Features**
+<strong>Features</strong>

-* Over 490 icons included
+- Over 490 icons included
-* Create and upload your own custom icons using the custom icon importer
+- Create and upload your own custom icons using the custom icon importer
-* Download and import your own custom icon build from <a href="http://icomoon.io/app/#/select">IcoMoon</a>
+- Download and import your own custom icon build from <a href="http://icomoon.io/app/#/select">IcoMoon</a>
-* Insert Icons Directly Into Posts/Pages/Sidebars
+- Insert Icons Directly Into Posts/Pages/Sidebars
-* No need to write a single line of code
+- No need to write a single line of code
-* Actively under development
+- Actively under development

 </blockquote>